Newsletter Sign Up

 Clockwise from top left: hats take shape at Lola; the studio space; the milliner Lola Ehrlich.

-Clockwise from top left: hats take shape at Lola; the studio space; the milliner Lola Ehrlich.Credit
+Clockwise from most sensible left: hats take form at Lola; the studio area; the milliner Lola Ehrlich.Credit score

 Lola: The pop artist

-Lola Ehrlich came by her creative chops honestly: She was born in Holland and raised in Paris by artistic parents, and did stints as everything from a ballet dancer to a textile conservator.
-Once she moved to New York, in 1989, she realized her love of hats by opening a one-of-a-kind hat store in the East Village.
-The pieces were made by a friend, though, and she understood that she would only alleviate her creative frustration by learning to make them herself.
-So she studied at F.I.T., set up a studio in Bushwick and, eventually, in 2014, launched her eponymous collection at Bergdorf Goodman.
-The beauty is in the details: playful, hand-punched perforations; stitching that evokes a child’s crayon scribble; a giant fox pompon atop a baseball cap.
-Ehrlich never wears hats herself but believes that baseball caps will likely be known as the hats of our time.
+Lola Ehrlich got here via her inventive chops in truth: She used to be born in Holland and raised in Paris via creative folks, and did stints as the whole lot from a ballet dancer to a textile conservator.
+As soon as she moved to New York, in 1989, she discovered her love of hats via opening a one-of-a-kind hat retailer within the East Village.
+The items had been made via a chum, even though, and he or she understood that she would simplest alleviate her inventive frustration via studying to lead them to herself.
+So she studied at F.I.T., arrange a studio in Bushwick and, in the end, in 2014, introduced her eponymous assortment at Bergdorf Goodman.
+The sweetness is in the main points: playful, hand-punched perforations; sewing that inspires a kid’s crayon scribble; an enormous fox pompon atop a baseball cap.
+Ehrlich by no means wears hats herself however believes that baseball caps will be referred to as the hats of our time.
 “Millinery is a dying trade and we love endangered species,” she says.
 “Just like microbreweries, Brooklyn pickles and the obsession with handmade axes and canoe paddles, it’s a link to a time we imagine was kinder and better.”

 $150 – $450, lolahats.com.